Last updated on December 18th, 2019

 02. Ignoring The Importance Of Quality Images And Descriptions

 Do not ignore the high quality of your art images in your online shop.
-A customer makes a buying decision by looking at the visual as the product is not physically available for now for the closer observation.
+A customer makes a buying decision by looking at the visual as the product is not physically available for them for the closer observation.
 Therefore, make sure that your product page of the shop has art pieces that look like great visuals.

-Another thing to ensure when you consider how to start on PrintShop is top quality images of your artworks.
+Another thing to ensure when you consider how to start selling art on PrintShop is top quality images of your artworks.
 These images are also your way to an effective way of branding.
 So, when you start on PrintShop include only high-quality images as they are a key element of branding.

-While you ensured great quality of artwork images, do not forget to put the description.
+While you ensured great quality of artwork images, don’t forget to put the description.
 The customers want to know something about the product they are looking at.
 This helps them in making a buying decision.
 The descriptions should precisely tell the key features of your art piece.
 Make sure that they get their key questions answered from the description.

 03. Not Building A Larger Mailing List